srinath2022/physics-based-DL/intro.md

 $X = (u, t), Y = (s_t)$
 $u, t$ represent initial velocity and time step, where as $S_t$ represents displacement covered after time $t$.

-We create a dataset of 10000 points and split the dataset collected into train(80%) and test(20%) respectively.
+We create varied size datasets of points and split the dataset collected into train and test respectively.

 ## Only Physics